Tag Archives: goals

 Will we die without being able to create our art?
 Will others die without being able to experience it?
 Well, in reality art doesn’t have that kind of urgency.
 But if life is to be truly enjoyed, we have to move beyond merely surviving to thriving, which for me includes being uplifted, challenged, or inspired.
 That’s the benefit of art, and in that way, it is so very important.

 p.s.
-By the way…I did manage to eek out a couple of small Tuscany studies, playing with the idea of pattern.
-You can now see purchasing details for these and the other two small paintings mentioned in my previous post by clicking here.
+By the way...I did manage to eek out a couple of small Tuscany studies, playing with the idea of pattern, above.

 Willow in back-light